All the small print about using the LocalHeroes.com website

 The information on this website isn’t advice – financial or otherwise.
 You must not rely on it when you’re making investment decisions or buying financial services.

 Although we do our best to check all the information on this website, mistakes do happen – so we can’t warrant that all the information is accurate or complete.
 We won’t be responsible for checking that the information is accurate or complete, or if any person relies on the information.

-We do not warrant that the functions or materials on this website, or which you can access from this website, will be uninterrupted or free from errors, that we will correct any errors, or that this website or the server that makes it available are virus or bug free or represent the full functionality (range), accuracy and reliability of the materials.
-We are not responsible if you cannot access or use the site due to the failure of any machine, data-processing system or transmission link, any period of maintenance, change, repairs, alteration to or failure of computer systems, any industrial dispute or anything beyond our reasonable control or beyond that of our agents or sub-contractors.
+We do not warrant that the functions on this website, or which you can access from this website, will be uninterrupted or free from errors, that we will correct any errors, or that this website or the server that makes it available are virus or bug free or represent the full functionality (range), accuracy and reliability of the materials.
+We are not responsible if you cannot access or use the site due to the failure of any machine, data-processing system or transmission link, any period of maintenance, change, repairs, alteration to or failure of computer systems, any industrial dispute or anything beyond our reasonable control.

 How we store, protect and use the information you give us